zhangdongdong7/scenarios/linux/challenge-account-management/step1.md

 ## Create A User With Custom Home Directory

-Normarlly, create a new user will associated with a home directory.
-For example, if you create a new user called `joker`, it will associated with a directory called `/home/joker`.
+Normally, creating a new user will be associated with a home directory.
+For example, if you create a new user called `joker`, it will be associated with a directory called `/home/joker`.

 ![challenge-account-management-1-3](assets/challenge-account-management-1-3.png)